 * * * *

-(c) The manufacturer must offset its model year NOx and PM deficit balance generated by legacy engines by using credits from the heavy-duty zero-emission averaging set described in subparagraph I.15.B.3.(j) of these test procedures.
+(c) Procedure to Offset Deficit Balance.
+The manufacturer must offset its model year NOx and PM deficit balance generated by legacy engines by using credits from the heavy-duty zero-emission averaging set described in subparagraph I.15.B.3.(j) of these test procedures.

-(1) If a sufficient quantity of heavy-duty zero-emission NOx or PM credits are not available, or are only available for a cost exceeding $4,000 (for enough NOx or PM credits to offset one medium heavy-duty legacy engine), the manufacturer may submit a plan for Executive Officer approval to use credits from the same averaging set described in subparagraph I.15.B.3.(a) of these test procedures to offset any remaining model year deficit balance generated by legacy engines.
+(1) Credits from the Same Averaging Set.
+If a sufficient quantity of heavy-duty zero-emission NOx or PM credits are not available, or are only available for a cost exceeding $4,000 (for enough NOx or PM credits to offset one medium heavy-duty legacy engine), the manufacturer may submit a plan for Executive Officer approval to use credits from the same averaging set described in subparagraph I.15.B.3.(a) of these test procedures to offset any remaining model year deficit balance generated by legacy engines.
 The plan must include information describing the manufacturer’s attempts to purchase heavy-duty zero-emission NOx or PM credits from all manufacturers who have certified heavy-duty zero-emission vehicles or powertrains with CARB and that the manufacturer was denied a fair market offer to purchase such credits (i.e., such credits were only available at a cost exceeding $4,000 for enough NOx or PM credits to offset one medium heavy-duty legacy engine).
 The Executive Officer will base his or her determination upon the information included in the plan and the exercise of good engineering judgment that the information substantiates that sufficient heavy-duty zero-emission NOx or PM credits were not available or were only available at a cost exceeding $4,000 (for enough NOx or PM credits to offset one medium heavy-duty legacy engine).

-(2) If credits from the same averaging set described in subparagraph I.15.B.3.(a) of these test procedures are not available, the manufacturer may carryover the NOx or PM deficit balance generated by legacy engines until the end of the 2026 model year, provided the manufacturer offsets the remaining legacy engine generated deficit balance times 1.25 with credits from the heavy-duty zero-emission averaging set or the same averaging set described in subparagraph I.15.B.3.(a) of these test procedures by the end of the 2026 model year.
-In other words, if the deficit carried over is 1 Mg, the manufacturer would need to offset the deficit with 1.25 Mg.
+(2) Carryover to the 2026 Model Year.
+If credits from the same averaging set described in subparagraph I.15.B.3.(a) of these test procedures are not available, the manufacturer may carryover the NOx or PM deficit balance generated by legacy engines until the end of the 2026 model year, provided the manufacturer offsets the remaining legacy engine generated deficit balance times 1.25 with credits from the heavy-duty zero-emission averaging set or the same averaging set described in subparagraph I.15.B.3.(a) of these test procedures by the end of the 2026 model year.
+For example, if the deficit carried over from the 2025 model year to the 2026 model year is 1 Mg, the manufacturer would need to offset the deficit with 1.25 Mg by the end of the 2026 model year.

-(3) If at the end of the 2026 model year, a sufficient quantity of heavy-duty zero-emission NOx or PM credits are not available for the manufacturer to offset the remaining legacy engine generated deficit balance times 1.25, the manufacturer must do all the following for the remaining NOx or PM balance:
+(3) Projects Targeted at California Disadvantaged Communities.
+If at the end of the 2026 model year, a sufficient quantity of heavy-duty zero-emission NOx or PM credits are not available for the manufacturer to offset the remaining legacy engine generated deficit balance times 1.25, the manufacturer must take all the actions in (i) to (iii) below for the remaining NOx or PM balance.
+For example, if the remaining deficit balance is 1 Mg NOx, the manufacturer would need to offset the deficit balance with 1.25 Mg NOx.

+As an option, the manufacturer may utilize this provision in the 2024 and 2025 model years if a sufficient quantity of heavy-duty zero-emission NOx or PM credits are not available for the manufacturer to offset the remaining legacy engine generated deficit balance times 1.25.
+For example, if the remaining deficit balance is 1 Mg NOx, the manufacturer would need to offset the deficit balance with 1.25 Mg NOx.